Our pillars

 Our context

-Skills shortages in the mining sector – exacerbated by our remote location, as we strive to recruit and employ locally – elevate our focus on being an employer of choice.
-Gem Diamonds invests considerable resources in attracting and retaining talent, skills, expertise and experience through an enhanced employee value proposition.
+Mining skills shortages, exacerbated by Letšeng's remote location, elevate our determination to be an employer of choice.
+Gem Diamonds invests considerable resources in attracting and retaining skilled and experienced talent with an enhanced employee value proposition (EVP).

 Our approach

-Our strength is in the quality of our people.
-To attract and retain talented individuals, we continually seek to understand and address employee needs, offer market-related salaries, cultivate a supportive working environment and offer career development opportunities.
+Our strength is in our people.
+To attract and retain talented people, we continually seek to understand and address employee needs, offer market-related remuneration, cultivate a supportive working environment and offer career development opportunities.

 Employee value proposition